5 Web Design Elements for SEO

-Invest in professional copywriting services or engage writers that are apt in crafting SEO-friendly content for your website.
+Invest in professional copywriting services or engage SEO agency that are apt in crafting SEO-friendly content for your website.
 From your About Us down to your Services, content that are SEO-optimised can make a huge difference when Google crawbots crawl your website and a competitor.
 The old adage that “Content is King” still rules even as we write this article, in fact we don’t think this will ever go away.
 There is no direct replacement for good content – a factor highly looked at by Google when ranking a website.

 In SEO, the task at hand is – to employ Google’s best practices to make it easier for search engines bots to crawl, index and understand content on websites in general.

 Here’s our favourite SEO guideline that we adhere to – described acutely in a periodic table for Search Engine Optimisation.

 If your audiences can’t navigate easily within your website, you’ll be seeing higher bounce rates and a higher exit rate – and that’s bad news for your organisation.
 This has a detrimental effect on your conversion rates, and leaves a negative impression on your customers.
 Not to mention a poor customer experience.